 Looking for some developmentally appropriate ways to teach graphing to preschoolers?
 You read that right.
 Preschoolers can learn to make and read simple graphs.
 Here are some fun penguin themed preschool graphing activities.

-Be sure to grab you free download form the end of the post, and read all about how to use this freebie in your graphing lesson plans for preschoolers.
+Be sure to read all about how to use this freebie in your graphing lesson plans for preschoolers.

 Graphing skills pair closely with comparing and sorting, In fact, one of the easiest ways to extend a sorting activity.
 There are so many benefits to sorting activities in preschool, and there are as many benefits to preschoolers learning how to graph.

 It might surprise you that many preschoolers will naturally graph.

 Recently I was sitting at my son’s baseball game and a little girl, about four and a half years old, started collecting rocks from the nearby landscaping.
 She placed the rocks on the bleacher next to me and carefully lined them up in rows.